LunaciaDev/VGU_Project_ROS/JOURNAL.md

 - [x] Write the description for the ur10e mounted with rg2
 - [x] Create the moveit package
-- [ ] Migrate the message and service definition
+- [x] Migrate the message and service definition
 - [ ] Migrate the planner
+    - [ ] The service does not receive return value from Moveit?

 ## Journal